Matthew Smith (footballer, born 1999): Milton Keynes Dons

 On 31 January 2022, following limited opportunities with Hull, Smith was recalled from his loan and immediately transferred to League One club Milton Keynes Dons on a permanent deal for an undisclosed fee.
 He made his debut for the club on 8 February 2022, in a 1–1 draw away to Fleetwood Town.

+St. Johnstone

+In August 2023 Smith joined Scottish Premiership club St Johnstone on a two-year contract.
+On 5 January 2025 he was substituted by St Johnstone manager Simo Valakari within 30 minutes of the start of the Scottish Premiership home defeat to Dundee, with Dundee leading 3–0.
+Dundee won the match 3–1 and Smith was not selected again for St Johnsone again in the 2024–25 season as St Johnstone were subsequently relegated from the Scottish Premiership under Valakari at the end of that season.

+Smith was released by St Johnstone at the end of the 2024–25 season.

+Newport County

+Smith signed a two-year deal with Newport County in June 2025.
+He made his debut for Newport in the EFL Cup preliminary round win against Barnet on 29 July 2025.

 International career

-Born in England, Smith qualifies for the Welsh national team through his grandfather who is from Gwent in Wales.
+Smith qualifies for the Wales national team through his grandfather who is from Blackwood, Wales.

 Smith has played for Wales at U17, U19, U21 and senior level, often captaining the side at youth level.
 He received a first call-up to the senior squad on 20 May 2018.

 He made his senior debut for Wales in a friendly 0–0 tie with Mexico, replacing Tom Lawrence after 81 minutes.
 In May 2021 he was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.
 In November 2022 he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.